-The New Jersey Turnpike Authority (NJTA, or Authority) is proposing reconstruction of and capacity enhancements to the Newark Bay - Hudson County Extension (NB-HCE) from New Jersey Turnpike Interchange 14 (I-78, US Route 1&9 and Newark Airport) in Newark to Interchange 14A (NJ Route 440) in Bayonne and Jersey City (the Interchange 14 to Interchange 14A Project, or the Project).
-The Project is part of a long-term Program by the Authority to improve the entire NB-HCE between Interchange 14 and the NB-HCE's Eastern Terminus at the Jersey Avenue signalized intersections with 12th Street and 14th Street in Jersey City.
-While traffic forecasts were performed to determine the traffic volume demands for the full long-term Program limits (the length of the NB-HCE corridor), this NB-HCE Traffic Analysis Report - Interchange 14 to Interchange 14A focuses on the portion of the analysis of the proposed improvements between Interchange 14 and Interchange 14A as an independent project.
+The New Jersey Turnpike Authority (NJTA, or Authority) is proposing reconstruction of and capacity enhancements to the Newark Bay - Hudson County Extension (NB-HCE) from New Jersey Turnpike Interchange 14 (at I-78, US Route 1&9 and Newark Airport) in Newark to Interchange 14A (at the bridge over Linden Avenue) in Bayonne and Jersey City (the Interchange 14 to Interchange 14A Project, or the Project).
+The Project is part of a long-term Program by the Authority to improve the entire NB-HCE between Interchange 14 and the NB-HCE's Eastern Terminus at the Jersey Avenue signalized intersections with 12th Street and 14th Street in Jersey City (Program).
+While traffic forecasts were performed to determine the traffic volume demands for the full long-term Program limits (the length of the NB-HCE corridor), this NB-HCE Traffic Analysis Report - Interchange 14 to Interchange 14 and Interchange 14A as an independent project.